 Classified assets - In accordance with the Bank's asset classification system, problem assets are classified with risk ratings of either "substandard," "doubtful," or "loss."
 An asset is considered substandard if it is inadequately protected by the borrower's ability to repay, or the value of collateral.
 Substandard assets include those characterized by a possibility that the institution will sustain some loss if the deficiencies are not corrected.
 Assets classified as doubtful have the same weaknesses of those classified as substandard with the added characteristic that the weaknesses present make collection or liquidation in full, on the basis of currently existing facts, conditions, and values, highly questionable and improbable.
-Assets classified as loss are considered uncollectible and of such little value that their existence without establishing a specific loss allowance is not warranted.
+Assets classified as loss are considered uncollectible and of such little value that their existence is not warranted.
+Prior to quarter ended March, 31 2012, the Bank established a specific valuation allowance for such assets.
+In conjunction with the adoption of the Call Report during the quarter ended March 31, 2012, such assets are charged-off against the ALLL at the time they are deemed to be a "confirmed loss."